targetsm/learning-dynamics-clm/README.md

 pip install sentence_transformers
 python labse.py iwslt14deen/iwslt
 ```
-Use plot.py to generate resutls for a specific model and plot_all.py to generate plots for multiple models.
+Use ```plot.py``` to generate results for a specific model and ```plot_all.py``` to generate plots for multiple models.

 ### Token Hallucination Metric

 For the model-based token hallucination metric, clone and install the repository from the [project repository](https://github.com/violet-zct/fairseq-detect-hallucination).
 Download the pre-trained XSum model provided.
-We used [/halu/fairseq-detect-hallucination/test/run_test.sh](/halu/fairseq-detect-hallucination/test/run_test.sh) and [/halu/fairseq-detect-hallucination/test/predict_hallucination_mt.py](/halu/fairseq-detect-hallucination/test/run_test.sh) to compute the token hallucination ratio.
+We used [/halu/fairseq-detect-hallucination/test/run_test.sh](/halu/fairseq-detect-hallucination/test/run_test.sh) and [/halu/fairseq-detect-hallucination/test/predict_hallucination_mt.py](/halu/fairseq-detect-hallucination/test/run_test.sh) to compute token hallucination ratios for trained models.